SeldonIO/seldonio.github.com/pluggable-prediction-algorithms.md

         gunicorn -w 4 -b 127.0.0.1:5000 server:app

-###  External Python Prediction Server using Vowpal Wabbit<a name="prediction-python-vw"></a>
+###  External Python Prediction Server using Vowpal Wabbit Daemon<a name="prediction-python-vw"></a>

 We provide an example interface to the popular online machine learning tool [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki) to serve predictions.
 We create a very simple model from the [Iris dataset](https://archive.ics.uci.edu/ml/datasets/Iris) and get VW to serve this using its daemon functionality.
-We extend the python template for the Seldon micro-service prediction API to connect to the VW daemon to get recommendations.
+We extend the python template for the Seldon micro-service prediction API to connect to the VW daemon to get predictions.